There are a number of genres within the children’s book arena. The target audience ranges from babies right on through to young adults.

 There are simpler middle grade books with less complex story lines and range from 20,000 to 35,000 words.
 And, there are the upper middle grade books that run from 40,000 to 55,000 words and are geared toward the 12 year old.
 This type of book might be considered a ‘tween’ book.

 An example of a simpler middle grade book is Walking Through Walls by Karen Cioffi.
 The early Harry Potter books by J. K. Rowling are also middle-graders.

-Young adult books: This genre encompasses the twelve to sixteen and up age group.
+Young adult books encompass the 12/13-16 and up age group.
 YAs can be edgy; plots and characters can be complex and serious issues addressed.